-Sometimes an image isn’t enough though.
+Sometimes an image isn’t enough, though.
 A video goes the extra step and provides a lot more information about the bug.
-For example, a screenshot of an error is great, but a video screen-capture of what lead to the error message is better.
-If you’re including a video, trim the video to only show the bug – again, this reduces the time required to decipher the bug.
+For example, a screenshot of an error is great, but a video screen-capture of what led to the error message is better.
+If you include a video, trim the video to only show the bug.
+Again, this reduces the time needed to decipher the bug.
 Finally, always include log files whenever possible.

-TIP: There are many simple tools such as LiceCap that allow you to quickly capture an animated .gif of your screen.
+TIP: Many simple tools such as LiceCap allow you to quickly capture an animated .gif of your screen.

 TestLodge Test Case Management makes it easy for tickets and bug reports to be automatically created when a test case fails.
-We integrate with 17 of the leading issue-tracking tools, allowing you to expedite your bug reporting process by creating detailed bug reports directly from TestLodge.
-Try TestLodge today and see how you can improve your testing and bug reporting process!
+We integrate with more than 20 of the leading issue-tracking tools, allowing you to expedite your bug reporting process by creating detailed bug reports directly from TestLodge.
+Try TestLodge for free today and see how you can improve your testing and bug reporting process!